FdA Music Performance

 2 years full-time for FdA

-Upon successful completion of this course you will have the option to join our BSc Audio & Music Technology (one year top-up)
+Upon successful completion of this course you will be qualified to study a BA Music top up course

 Confetti Institute of Creative Technologies, Nottingham